History of African Americans in Chicago: Business

-Chicago's black population developed a class structure, composed of a large number of domestic workers and other manual labourers, along with a small, but growing, contingent of middle-and-upper-class business and professional elites.
-In 1929, black Chicagoans gained access to city jobs, and expanded their professional class.
-Fighting job discrimination was a constant battle for African Americans in Chicago, as foremen in various companies restricted the advancement of black workers, which often kept them from earning higher wages.
-In the mid-20th century, blacks began slowly moving up to better positions in the work force.
+Chicago's Black population developed a class structure, composed of a large number of domestic workers and other manual laborers, along with a small, but growing, contingent of middle-and-upper-class business and professional elites.
+In 1929, Black Chicagoans gained access to city jobs, and expanded their professional class.
+Fighting job discrimination was a constant battle for African Americans in Chicago, as foremen in various companies restricted the advancement of Black workers, which often kept them from earning higher wages.
+In the mid-20th century, Blacks began slowly moving up to better positions in the work force.

 The migration expanded the market for African-American business.
-"The most notable breakthrough in black business came in the insurance field."
-There were four major insurance companies founded in Chicago.
-Then, in the early 20th century, service establishments took over.
-The African-American market on State Street during this time consisted of barber shops, restaurants, pool rooms, saloons, and beauty salons.
+According to Allen Spear, "The most notable breakthrough in Black business came in the insurance field."
+There were four major Black insurance companies founded in Chicago.
+Additionally, the African-American market on State Street during this time consisted of barber shops, restaurants, pool rooms, saloons, and beauty salons.
 African Americans used these trades to build their own communities.
-These shops gave the blacks a chance to establish their families, earn money, and become an active part of the community.
+These shops gave the Blacks a chance to establish their families, earn money, and become an active part of the community.

+Widely credited as Chicago's first Black banker, Jesse Binga came to Chicago as a Pullman porter before opening the city's first Black bank, Binga Bank, in 1908 and amassing significant wealth.
+Binga would go on to spearhead an integration campaign on the South Side that put him at odds with the White establishment, with some even attributing the lethal damage of the 1919 race riots in part to the radical aversion to his efforts.

 Politics

 With a growing base and strong leadership in machine politics, Blacks began to win elective office in local and state government.
-The first blacks had been elected to office in Chicago in the late 19th century, decades before the Great Migrations.
+The first Blacks had been elected to office in Chicago in the late 19th century, decades before the Great Migrations.
 Chicago elected the first post-Reconstruction African-American member of Congress.
 He was Republican Oscar Stanton De Priest, in Illinois's 1st congressional district (1929-1935).
 The district has continuously elected African-Americans to the office ever since.
 The Chicago area has elected 18 African Americans to the House of Representatives, more than any state.
 William L. Dawson represented the Black Belt in Congress from 1943 to his death in office in 1970.
 He started as a Republican but switched to the Democrats like most of his constituents in the late 1930s.
 In 1949, he became the first African American to chair a congressional committee.

 Chicago is home to three of eight African-American United States senators who have served since Reconstruction, who are all Democrats: Carol Moseley Braun (1993–1999), Barack Obama (2005–2008), and Roland Burris (2009–2010).

 Barack Obama moved from the Senate to the White House in 2008.